mahes-a/2023/Azure Cognitive Service/Language/Enterprisechatbotorchestrationworkflow.md

 ## Steps

-**Lets Create a Q&A resource first followed by CLU resource and then use orchestrtion workflow to integrate both projects**
+**Let’s Create a Q&A resource first followed by CLU resource and then use orchestration workflow to integrate both projects**

 ### Create Custom question answering

-- Go to Language Studio https://language.cognitive.azure.com/home and sign in to your subscription and choose Custom Answering
+- Go to Language Studio https://language.cognitive.azure.com/home and sign into your subscription and choose Custom Answering

   <img width="1073" alt="image" src="https://github.com/mahes-a/2023/assets/120069348/e015a203-5837-4f0f-bf78-bd6c1399c262">